dochavez/Documenting-with-Docusaurus-V2.-/README.md

 * ## Abstract. 📔

-This repository was created in order to make available a tutorial that is useful for all those people who are lovers of Information Technologies.
+This repository was created to make available a tutorial  that is useful for all those people who are lovers of Information  Technologies.
 The tutorial provides the steps to work with Docusaurus  version 2.
 Addressing topics from the preparation of the necessary  requirements to proceed with the installation.
 Then we will address  aspects of the project description, identification of the main  components.
-And finally we will conclude with the deployment of our work locally to create a github page.
+And finally we will conclude with the deployment of our work  to create a github page.

-Documenting is a way of showing what is done so that other people can learn, modify, create, design and share.
+Documenting is a way of showing what is done so that other people can  learn, change, create, design and share.
 Although it is important to  mention that documenting can be a complicated task.
 Which can trigger a  project to reach its full potential.
-But thanks to Docusaurus our task can be greatly simplified.
+But thanks to Docusaurus our task  can be simplified.
 With Docusaurus you help us create and maintain websites where we can  display our documentation.
 Thanks to the implementation of React.js, we  can have support for blogs, pages with custom designs with very elegant  and dynamic styles.

 * ## Preparation of the environment. 🧰